 Figure 25.
-Community composition of benthic macroinvertebrates in Tributary Creek Site 9 samples in 2001 through 2008.
+Community composition of benthic macroinvertebrates in Tributary Creek Site 9 samples in 2001 through 2009.

-The 2008 juvenile fish survey in Tributary Creek Site 9 captured 22 Dolly Varden, 142 coho salmon, and 3 cutthroat trout in 23 minnow traps in the same 50-m sample reach as sampled in 2002 through 2007 (Table 10).
-Three "block" traps were set immediately downstream of the sample reach and three upstream; they captured an additional 2 Dolly Varden and 31 coho salmon that are not included in the reported results.
-The estimated 2008 population sizes for the reach, based on a three-pass removal, was 22 Dolly Varden with an approximate density of 0.16 fish/m2, 169 coho salmon with an approximate density of 1.27 fish/m2, and 3 cutthroat trout with an approximate density of 0.02 fish/m2 of wetted stream surface area.
-Capture numbers and fish densities have been quite variable at this site during the eight years of biomonitoring sampling.
-The 2008 population estimate for Dolly Varden at this site was moderately low, significantly higher than in 2006 and 2007 but significantly lower than in 2001 through 2005 (Table 10, Appendix 4); the density of Dolly Varden in 2008 was approximately one-half the typical density for streams of this channel type in southeast Alaska.
-For coho salmon, the 2008 population estimate was the highest in eight years of sampling, significantly so for all years but 2005.
-The density of coho salmon in 2008 was typical for streams of this channel type in southeast Alaska.
+The 2009 juvenile fish survey in Tributary Creek Site 9 captured 38 Dolly Varden, 53 coho salmon, 1 cutthroat trout and 5 sculpin in 21 minnow traps in the same 50 m sample reach as sampled in 2002 through 2008 (Table 10).
+Three "block" traps were set immediately downstream of the sample reach and three upstream; they captured an additional 6 Dolly Varden, 12 coho salmon, and 1 sculpin that are not included in the reported results.
+The estimated 2009 population sizes for the reach, based on the three-pass removal method, was 42 Dolly Varden with an approximate density of 0.35 fish/m2 and 53 coho salmon with an approximate density of 0.44 fish/m2 of wetted stream surface area.

+Capture numbers and fish densities have been quite variable at this site during the nine years of biomonitoring sampling, with the 2009 population estimates moderate.
+The 2009 population estimate for Dolly Varden at this site was significantly higher than in 2003, 2006, 2007, and 2008 but significantly lower than in 2001 (Table 10, Appendix 4).
+For coho salmon, the 2009 population estimate was significantly higher than in 2002, 2004, and 2006 but significantly lower than in 2001, 2005, 2007, and 2008.
+The Site 9 densities of Dolly Varden and coho salmon juveniles in 2009 were typical for streams of this channel type in southeast Alaska or slightly higher.